EdenTan2003/ESDE_CA/README.md

 10. Standardized fileService.js, authService.js and userService.js to use Promise and declare SQL statement before the Promise.
 11. Used Standardized JSON Response for authController.js and userController.js.

-# .env file setup in backend directory:
+# .env file setup in /backend directory:

     DB_USERNAME=esde_ca_adminuser
     DB_PASSWORD=P@ssw0rd